VinodKumarg14/VideosList/README.md

 # VideosList
 This project is to show subtitles.
-Following steps need to be done before using "com.tk.apkdemo.videosubtitles.subtitles"
+Following steps need to be done before using "com.tk.apkdemo.videosubtitles.subtitles".
-1. Add "CustomVideoView" in layout file
+1. Add "CustomVideoView" in layout file.
-2. Implement for OnUpdateListener for "customevideoview"
+2. Implement for OnUpdateListener for "customevideoview".
  Ex: customVideoView.setOnUpdateListener(new OnUpdateListener(){
             @Override
             public void onUpdate(Object object, String error) {